crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.5.0/getting_started/getting_started.md

 #### Using the repository

-The easiest way to install  the Security Engine is to use the official repository.
-This will ensure that you always have the latest version of the Security Engine.
+For the most straightforward installation of the Security Engine, utilize the official repository, guaranteeing you'll constantly have the latest version.

 Please see the relevant documentation for your OS:
 - [Linux](/getting_started/install.mdx)